moliver28/research-handbook/content/handbook/company/working-groups/python-stewardship.md

 As a result, developers are confused on how to write Python code, how to review Python code, and how to set up new functionality.
 Ruby developers also feel a lack of support when it comes to understanding and contributing to the codebase.
 One key difference between our Ruby codebase and our Python codebase is that the Python codebase is more distributed: instead of having a single repository we have multiple each responsible for an area.

-Examples of existing python codebases:
+Examples of existing Python codebases:

 - AI Gateway https://gitlab.com/gitlab-org/modelops/applied-ml/code-suggestions/ai-assist/
 - Prompt library https://gitlab.com/gitlab-org/modelops/ai-model-validation-and-research/ai-evaluation/prompt-library